 Radar imagery, showing base reflectivity, at around 7 PM CDT southeast of Okeene, Oklahoma on May 6.
 The supercell has an HP look on radar with a pronounced hook and BWER (bounded weak echo region).
 The intense velocity is to the upper-left inset.

-Funnel cloud / developing tornado near Okeene, Kansas during the afternoon of May 6.
+Funnel cloud / developing tornado near Okeene in Blaine County, Oklahoma during the afternoon of May 6.
 The view is to the northwest.

 GALLERY FOR MAY 7, 2024